bitjockey42/archlinux-macbook-air-71/README.md

 5 directories, 8 files
 ```

+## What doesn't work

+- Suspend to RAM.
+Even with the linux-macbook kernel in the AUR I cannot get this to work...

 ## Requirements

 - An existing Arch Linux system (can be a VM or docker container)